-- Eat your largest meal at lunch and have a smaller dinner eaten before 7 p.m.
-Do not eat anything after 8 p.m.
+- Eat your largest meal at lunch, and have a smaller dinner eaten before 7:00 p.m.
+Do not eat anything after 8:00 p.m.

-The Maharishi Ayurveda weight management system gets to the root of the problem by balancing fat and carbohydrate metabolism to help your body break down your stores of fat, so you'll have more energy; slow down the digestion of carbohydrates, so you don't crave sweets and overeat; and maintain a good appetite, and so you absorb the nutrients you need to stay healthy and balanced.
+The Maharishi Ayurveda weight management system gets to the root of the problem by balancing fat and carbohydrate metabolism to help your body break down your stores of fat, so you'll: have more energy; slow down the digestion of carbohydrates; not crave sweets and overeat; maintain a good appetite, and absorb the nutrients you need to stay healthy and balanced.

 Shop by Health Goal: Weight Management System